tlh24/myopen/MiniVIE/Deploy/MiniVIE/for_redistribution_files_only/readme.txt

 -MiniVIE.ctf (component technology file)
 -MiniVIE.exe
 -MCRInstaller.exe
-   -if end users are unable to download the MCR using the above
+   -if end users are unable to download the MATLAB runtime using the above
-    link, include it when building your component by clicking the "Add MCR" link in the Deployment Tool
--This readme file
+    link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -This readme file

 3. Definitions